-You can enjoy this refreshing and stimulating ginger and mint tea daily or drink it for its therapeutic effects.
+You can drink this refreshing and stimulating ginger and mint tea daily just for pleasure.
+Alternatively, you can have it for its therapeutic effects.

 Health Benefits Of Ginger